 Diagnostic Tests Comparison

-| Test | Purpose | What It Reveals | Typical Cost (2025 US) |
+| Test | Purpose | What It Reveals | Typical Cost Range |

 |---|---|---|---|

-| Physical Palpation | Initial assessment | Fluid presence, pain response | Included in exam ($50-$100) |
+| Physical Palpation | Initial assessment | Fluid presence, pain response | Included in exam ($50 to $100) |

-| Complete Blood Count (CBC) | Detect infection | Elevated white blood cells, anemia | $50-$100 |
+| Complete Blood Count (CBC) | Detect infection | Elevated white blood cells, anaemia | $50 to $100 |

-| Coelomocentesis (Fluid Tap) | Identify bacteria type | Confirms yolk material, guides antibiotic choice | $75-$150 |
+| Coelomocentesis (Fluid Tap) | Identify bacteria type | Confirms yolk material, guides antibiotic choice | $75 to $150 |

-| Bacterial Culture & Sensitivity | Determine best antibiotic | Specific bacteria (E. coli, Enterococcus) and which drugs work | $100-$200 |
+| Bacterial Culture and Sensitivity | Determine best antibiotic | Specific bacteria and which drugs work | $100 to $200 |

-| Radiographs (X-rays) | Visualize structures | Eggs in abdomen, tumors, fluid volume | $100-$250 |
+| Radiographs (X-rays) | Visualise structures | Eggs in abdomen, tumours, fluid volume | $100 to $250 |

-| Ultrasound | Detailed soft tissue imaging | Ovarian cysts, oviduct condition, fluid pockets | $150-$300 |
+| Ultrasound | Detailed soft tissue imaging | Ovarian cysts, oviduct condition, fluid pockets | $150 to $300 |

-Egg Yolk Peritonitis Treatment
+Egg Yolk Peritonitis Treatment Options

-Can Chickens Survive Egg Peritonitis?
+Can a Chicken Survive Egg Yolk Peritonitis?

 Treatment Options Based on Severity